Quansight/Quansight-website/README.md

 ## Technical blog workflow

 All of the **Quansight Labs** blog posts are located inside `apps/labs/posts`, and there all new posts should be added.
+For now, all posts should be contributed using a branch-and-merge strategy within the website repo itself, instead of a fork-and-merge strategy.
+This may change in the future.

 Every post is a `.md` or [`.mdx` file](https://mdxjs.com/docs/using-mdx/).
 The `posts` directory also contains a [`categories.json`